EmilySakata/EmilySakata.github.io/README.md

 This repository is used to host the public html website for the strava projec.

-To access the website, please
+To access the website, please click https://emilysakata.github.io/